 Intellectual Property Policy and Procedures

-- Identification of the copyrighted work claimed to have been infringed, or if multiple copyrighted works at a single online site are covered by a single notification, a representative list of such works at that site.
+- Identification of the copyrighted work claimed to have been infringed.
+If multiple copyrighted works from a single online site are covered in one claim, a you must include a complete representative list of such works;

-- Identification of the material that is claimed to be infringing or to be the subject of infringing activity, and information reasonably sufficient to permit us to locate the material.
+- Identification of the material that it is claimed to be infringing, or to be the subject of infringing activity, and information reasonably sufficient to permit us to locate the material;

 Designation of Agent to Receive Notification of Claimed Infringement